Hoodoo (spirituality): The Kongo cosmogram

 Simbi water spirits, originating from Central African spiritual practices, are revered in Hoodoo.
 When Africans were enslaved in the United States, they blended African spiritual beliefs with Christian baptismal practices.
 Enslaved African Americans prayed to Simbi water spirits during their baptismal services.

 The ring shout

 The 18th-century painting The Old Plantation depicts several examples of Africanisms brought to the Carolinas, including musical instruments, headdresses, dance steps, and spiritual traditions.

+The Ring shout in Hoodoo has its origins in the Kongo region from the Kongo cosmogram (Yowa Cross).
+Ring shouters dance in a counterclockwise direction that follows the pattern of the rising of the sun in the east and the setting of the sun in the west.
+The ring shout follows the cyclical nature of life represented in the Kongo cosmogram of birth, life, death, and rebirth.
+Through counterclockwise circle dancing, ring shouters build up spiritual energy that results in communication with ancestral spirits and leads to spirit possession by the Holy Spirit or ancestral spirits.
+Singing, tapping conjure sticks, hand claps and foot stomps provided the musical backdrop and rhythm for ring shouts.